WALL Literary Journal celebrates its 25th edition this fall

 “I like ‘Grief Calls God,’ myself,” Schindler said.

-Graphic design is the real connective thread of the journal.
-They collect and make into reality the selections of editors.
+Graphic design is the practical connective thread of the journal.
+The Graphic Design interns collect and make into reality the selections of editors.
 Iris Kim and Zoe Mccuen are two of the graphic designers for this year’s edition.

 “I’m learning a lot,” McCuen said.
 “A lot of the design work I’ve done in the past has been more illustrative and it’s never been editorial, so I’m excited to share what I’ve learned.
 It looks very clean and professional, so I’m excited to see it printed.”